RIT-ITS/CertifiCat/README.md

 The project supports creating and deploying feature variants before a version is accepted as live.

 - Create a new feature branch, for example `dev`
-- Make your changes, if you need to deploy to Kubernetes run the `scripts/propagate-version` command before checking in.
-This will ensure the CI/CD pipeline runs and creates the correct artifacts.
-- Save the version output from propagate-version.
-If your branch is `dev` an example version would be `1.0.0-dev.1735857817`
-- Push your changes and create a tag.
-Your tag is the version that was just generated and will build the required packages for you to deploy this feature.
-The tag for this example would again be `1.0.0-dev.1735857817`.
+- Update your version to the new version you're working on.
+For example go from `1.0.1` -> `1.0.2`.
+- Make your changes, check in and commit, then run `./scripts/release` to push out a tagged dev version

-- To release your changes, merge to master, update your version (`1.0.1` in this example) and run `scripts/propagate-version` to update versions in dependent files.
-Again create a new tag `1.0.1` and this will create a new image and helm deployment.
+- To release your changes, merge to master, ensure your version is correct (`1.0.2` in this example) and run `scripts/release` to update versions in dependent files.
+This will create and release a new tag.

 # Tasks

-[ ] - Move acmev2 to pypi
+- Move acmev2 to pypi
-[ ] - add failed order retention time